 For more information about your legal obligations when serving food, visit https://www.thesaferfoodgroup.com/knowledge/do-early-years-settings-need-to-register-as-a-food-business/

-The Safer Food Group works in collaboration with the Early Years Alliance to create health and safety training specifically for EY settings that map to the EYFS framework.
-These include Level 2 Food Hygiene (Early Years), Level 2 Allergy Awareness (Early Years), and Level 2 Health and Safety (Early Years)EYA members can access SFG’s Food Hygiene and Allergy Awareness for Early Years via EYA Central, with Health and Safety for Early Years coming soon.
+The Safer Food Group works in collaboration with the Early Years Alliance to create unique health and safety training that gets to the heart of day to day challenges faced by early years settings.
+These include Level 2 Food Hygiene (Early Years), Level 2 Allergy Awareness (Early Years), and Level 2 Health and Safety (Early Years).
+EYA members can access SFG’s Food Hygiene and Allergy Awareness for Early Years via EYA Central, with Health and Safety for Early Years coming soon.
+Visit EYA Central to view the full range of courses for Early Years teams.

 Like Natasha's Law that precedes it, Owen's Law is a proposed new legislation that has come about following a severe allergic reaction suffered by a young person.
 Owen Carey was an 18-year-old boy with multiple severe allergies, including dairy.
 In 2017, while celebrating his birthday in London, Owen ordered a chicken burger at a restaurant.
 Assured by staff that the dish was safe for him to eat, Owen was unaware that the chicken had been marinated in buttermilk - a detail not disclosed on the menu or by the server.
 Following Owen Carey's tragic death, his parents have campaigned for better written communications of allergens on restaurant menus.
 At the time of writing, Owen's Law is still in development.